carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

 There are four statistics tracked in a coverage summary:

 * Function coverage is the percentage of functions which have been executed at least once.
-A function is treated as having been executed if any of its instantiations are executed.
+A function is considered to be executed if any of its instantiations are executed.

 * Instantiation coverage is the percentage of function instantiations which